ouzifeng/CI_PP1_BJJ_GYM/README.md

 The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met the neccessary accessibility standards.

-2 errors resulting from the Facebook and Instagram links not containing text on all pages.
-As I am using fa icons for this links, text is not necessary.
-Aside from this, there are zero erros on all pages
+There are zero errors on all pages

 index.html [results](https://wave.webaim.org/report#/https://ouzifeng.github.io/CI_PP1_BJJ_GYM/index.html)